pointcarre-app/maths.pm/pms/dataviz2/session_1_b.md

 - We will create a specific virtual environment with the specified version in the `dataviz-course` folder.
 - The trick is that we will use an absolute path to the python binary to create the virtual environment: therefore there cannot be any ambiguity about the interpreter used to create the virtual environment.
-- The newly created environment will be called `env` and created thank to the built-in `venv` module.
+- The newly created environment will be called `env` and created thanks to the built-in `venv` module.

 > This usage of absolute path is 100% consistent with *The Zen of Python*: *In the face of ambiguity, refuse the temptation to guess.*